Links updated, March 2017

 The doctor says it’s… but what is….?

 Are you looking for information on a health condition or perhaps trying to find health services?
 There are lots of medical sites out there that explain conditions in terms you don’t need to be a doctor to understand.
 And there are sites that can help you locate healthcare services in your community.
-Here are some resources to explore.
+Here are resources to explore.

 Finding Information on Health Conditions